-On the second night of our Great Canadian Houseboat Adventure through the 1000 Islands with the dogs, I have a restless sleep thanks to incredibly high swells tossing the boat in a fit of rage.
 A huge storm is tearing through the area and – thanks to the advice of Park Warden Tim – we spend most of the day (and night) at the Camelot Island dock because we secured a spot early on a busy day and don’t move.

 Looking out the window, I see nothing but vast surging waves and a shoreline far in the distance.
 That’s when the panic starts.
+After all, we’re houseboating with the dogs.

 “We’re in the middle of the river with no running lights on,” I yell.

-Mario, half asleep, jumps out of bed ready to start the ignition, but looks out the window first.
+M, half asleep, jumps out of bed ready to start the ignition, but looks out the window first.

 “We’re stilled docked,” he says.
 “You’re looking out the wrong side.”